Alibaba hires former Goldman banker Evans as president

 He will continue as a management director and lead Alibaba' growth strategy outside of China, reporting directly to Chief Executive Daniel Zhang, the company said.
 His position is newly created.

-Zhang said in a statement that glamorization is Alibaba Group's most important strategy for the coming decades.
+Zhang said in a statement that globalisation is Alibaba Group's most important strategy for the coming decades.